KaelenCarling/LumberHack/Deliverables/Deliverable_7.md

   * The fact that it doesn't auto configure my adapter for me.
 And that it currently requires an adapter.
 * Do you have any other suggestions/comments?
   * It could use a little fine tuning but it's pretty good as is.

+### Reflections
+ * What features worked well?
+  * The actual credential scraping performs really well.
+It's very smooth is almost undetectable on the user's end.
+ * What can be changed?
+  * There could be more captive portals to choose from and making a menu to select the portal you want. also I would like to change the start up script to be a little less resource intensive
+ * How is the learning curve of your system?
+  * Set up is difficult because the operator has to put their own device into monitor mode as we can't do that for them
+ * Did the users perform the tasks as you expected?
+  * For the most part they did what I thought they would.
+Matthew made his own access point for the LumberHack which He is intending to add to the project as a collaborator.
+ * Did the users’ actions produce the results  they  expected?
+  * For the most part.
+Kyler messed around with some SQL injection in the captive portal which had some wonky effects on the backend.
+Other than that the actions taken gave the behaviour expected.
+ * What did the users like the most?
+  * They liked the multiple captive portals.
+Specifically they like being able to switch them on the fly.
+ * Is your value proposition accomplished?
+  * Yes our value proposition has been accomplished.
+In fact we kind of exceeded it by providing multiple front ends for the captive portal.